Tim Miller (political strategist): Anti-Trump advocacy

 Miller joined the anti-Trump Our Principles PAC (political action committee) following Bush's exit from the 2016 Republican Party presidential primaries, and then drew notice for lambasting Trump supporters with whom he appeared on-air.

-Following Trump's election, Miller announced that he had donated to Doug Jones, the Democratic opponent of Republican nominee and accused sex offender Roy Moore in the 2017 United States Senate special election in Alabama to fill Jeff Sessions' seat.
+Following Trump's election, Miller announced that he had donated to Doug Jones, the Democratic opponent of Republican nominee and accused sex offender Roy Moore in the 2017 United States Senate special election in Alabama to fill Jeff Sessions's seat.

 In 2020, he co-founded the advocacy organization Republican Voters Against Trump, which sponsored television and internet advertisements featuring lifelong Republicans explaining their rationale for voting for Joe Biden instead of Trump, and served as its political director.
 He was included in The Washington Post 2016 list of Republicans "who hate Donald Trump the most".
 In November 2020, he announced he had left the Republican Party.

 Miller has been a member of Definers Public Affairs, an opposition research-styled consulting firm since 2016.
 The group circulated a research document in 2018 linking anti-Facebook activists with financier George Soros—a frequent subject of antisemitic conspiracy theories—on behalf of Facebook.
 As a result of the controversy, Facebook ended its relationship with Definers.

 Media career

 In February 2024, Miller replaced Charlie Sykes as host of The Bulwark Podcast.
-He is also an MSNBC contributor, a frequent guest on progressive outlet Crooked Media's Pod Save America podcast, and co-hosts a regular series on Brian Tyler Cohen's YouTube channel called Inside The Right.
+He is also an MS NOW (formerly MSNBC) contributor, a frequent guest on progressive outlet Crooked Media's Pod Save America podcast, and co-hosts a regular series on Brian Tyler Cohen's YouTube channel called Inside the Right.

 He is a writer for The Bulwark and Rolling Stone.
 He has written in support of Omar Ameen, an Iraqi refugee accused by Trump of being a member of ISIS.
 A Rolling Stone column by Miller on seeking background comments from reluctant Republican Trump supporters elicited a widely shared quote, "There are two options, you can be on this hell ship, or you can be in the water drowning".

-His memoir of working in pre-Trump era Republican politics, Why We Did It: A Travelogue From the Republican Road to Hell, was published by Harper in June 2022.
+His memoir of working in pre-Trump era Republican politics, Why We Did It: A Travelogue from the Republican Road to Hell, was published by Harper in June 2022.
 The book details Miller's political career, analysing the rise of Trump and the motivations of Republican politicians who remained firmly loyal to the MAGA movement, and reached #2 on The New York Times non fiction list in July 2022.

 The book was positively received for its writing style and analysis of political changes within the post-Trump GOP during the late 2010s and early 2020s.
 In a review for The New York Times, Jennifer Szalai called the book "darkly funny" and praised Miller's insights into the inner workings of the Republican Party and the Washington, D.C., political scene.
 New York Times columnist David French wrote that it offered "painful" insights into the impact of partisanship and Trumpism on the American conservative Right.